School of Pharmacy and Graduate School of Pharmaceutical Sciences

 The Meng group has developed particles that combine the polymer PLGA and the polycation O10H6 as nucleic acid delivery systems (Chamarthy et al, 2003, 2004; Kovacs et al, 2005; Zheng et al, 2006; Jia et al, 2006, 2008; Kovacs et al 2009).
-These studies support the notion that PLGA can be used in the context of generating tolerogenic dendritic cells.
 The group is testing PLGA-O10H6 particles to deliver the interleukin-10 gene in a mouse transplant model (funded by NIH).
-In collaboration with Nick Giannoukakis (Pitt) the group has formulated PLGA particles loaded with immune active factors to suppress asthmatic inflammation (US patent pending) and to delay onset of type-I diabetes in mice (funded by JDRF).
-Working with Lisa Weiland (Pitt) and Eric Freeman (VTech), the group constructed a mathematical model predictive of amine-induced endosomal burst (Freeman et al, 2010, 2012).
+In collaboration with Nick Giannoukakis and Yong Fan (Allegheny-Singer Research Institute), the group is developing nanostructures for delivering immune programming factors to delay the onset of type-I diabetes in mice (funded by JDRF and NIH).
+Working with Lisa Weiland (Pitt) and Eric Freeman (Univ. of Georgia), the group constructed a mathematical model predictive of amine-induced endosomal burst (Freeman et al, 2010, 2012).
 Together with Mat Saunders and Alan Waggoner at Carnegie Mellon, the group is developing injectable biosensors for drug delivery applications (Saunders et al, 2013 and Liu et al., 2016).
 The group has a strong interest in MHC bioinfomatics/T cell epitope prediction (Joseph et al, 2007; Andrick et al, 2014 in preparation).
-More recently, the group has characterized injectable peptidic membranes (functionalized EAK16-II) to extend the accumulation of antibodies in tumors (Zheng et al, 2011; Wen et al, 2013, 2014; funded by PA-CURE).
-In many of these projects the group works closely with Duquesne chemistry professor Ellen Gawalt.
+More recently, the group has characterized injectable peptidic membranes (functionalized EAK16-II) to extend the accumulation of antibodies locally in vivo (Zheng et al, 2011; Wen et al, 2013, 2014a, 2014b; funded by PA-CURE and NIH R21).